tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/TRC10_TRX_INTRODUCTION_FOR_EXCHANGES.md

 4. Check `Transaction.Raw.Contract.Type` to get contract type information (`CreateSmartContract` or `TriggerSmartContract`).

-5. Check `Transaction.Raw.Contract.Parameter` to get contract details according to `Contract.Type`. `owner_address` is the trx or trc10 sender address. `contract_address` is the trx or trc10 reciever's address and it has to be a smart contract address. `call_value` is the trx amount send to the contract address. `call_token_value` is the trc10 amount send to the contract address. `token_id` is the related trc10 id.
+5. Check `Transaction.Raw.Contract.Parameter` to get contract details according to `Contract.Type`.

+`owner_address` is the trx or trc10 sender address.

+`contract_address` is the trx or trc10 reciever's address and it has to be a smart contract address.

+`call_value` is the trx amount send to the contract address.

+`call_token_value` is the trc10 amount send to the contract address.

+`token_id` is the related trc10 id.

-6. Check trx transfering or trc10 transfering in `InternalTransaction`. `caller_address` is the trx or trc10 token sender address. `transferTo_address` is the trx or trc10 token reciever address. `CallValueInfo`is a list of transfer details. `callvalue` represent trx amount if `tokenId` is empty.
-Otherwise it is the token transfer value. `tokenId`is the token identifier. `rejected` represent whether this internaltransaction is failed and rejected.
+6. Check trx transfering or trc10 transfering in `InternalTransaction`.

+`caller_address` is the trx or trc10 token sender address.

+`transferTo_address` is the trx or trc10 token reciever address.

+`CallValueInfo`is a list of transfer details.

+`callvalue` represent trx amount if `tokenId` is empty.
+Otherwise it is the token transfer value.

+`tokenId`is the token identifier. `rejected` represent whether this internaltransaction is failed and rejected.
 If it is `true`.
-You do not need to deal with internaltrasaction, since some error occurred. otherwise, it is successful with value `false`.
+You do not need to deal with current internaltrasaction, since some error occurred.
+Otherwise, it is successful with value `false`.